-Female-Led Films Outperformed Male-Led Films At The Box Office & I'm So Here For It
+Female-Led Films Outperform Male-Led Films At The Box Office & I'm So Here For It

 Did you love Wonder Woman, Lady Bird, or The Post?
 Because me too!
 Over the last couple of years it feels like we have been spoilt for choice when it comes to really great films and for me, seeing a woman take centre stage to lead her own story is massively appealing.
 As the New York Times reports, new research by the Creative Arts Agency and shift7 has shown that between 2014-2017, female-led films outperformed male-led films at the box office.
 This completely dispels the archaic belief that women's stories don't sell.